chabanova-ekaterina/TXT/README.md

 # TXT

-This repository contains files with examples of writing in TXT format
+<h1 align="center">This repository contains files with examples of writing in TXT format</h1>